• Cover of Holiday Tour Booklet, 1990

 This photograph, taken by Matthew D'Agostino for the White House Historical Association on August 2, 2016, shows guests holding programs and flags prior to a State Arrival Ceremony hosted by President Barack Obama to welcome visiting Prime Minister Lee Hsien Loong of Singapore.

-• Gavel Made from White House Wood
+• Gavel Made from White House Wood, White House Collection

 Unknown